Unity-Technologies/VR-Spectator-Sample/README.md

 ### A Note about Asset Sources

 Assets for this project were gathered from internal training resources, with one exception.
-The player's avatar comes from the [Survival Shooter Asset Store Tutorial](https://assetstore.unity.com/packages/essentials/tutorial-projects/survival-shooter-tutorial-40756).
+The player's assets are made purely from Unity primitives.

 ## Project Structure